techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

    - Default output format (`json`, `text`, `table`)

-Additionally, if your Access Key ID begins with ASIA, it indicates STS temporary credentials, which require you to manually provide a Session Token.
+Additionally, if your Access Key ID begins with ASIA, it indicates that STS temporary credentials are being used, which require you to provide a Session Token manually.

 On Windows OS:
 ```